i2-open/i2scim/README.md

 ## Where is SCIM Used?
-In some cases, SCIM is deployed as a directory server such as with Microsoft Azure or Oracle Identity Cloust Service (IDCS).
+In some cases, SCIM is deployed as a directory server such as with Microsoft Azure or Oracle Identity Cloud Service (IDCS).
 As a directory, many applications can access a common stateful store for User profile information.
 Similarly SCIM servers often serve as the backing store for OAuth Authorization and OpenId Connect systems.